craigmiller160/db-backup-service/README.md

 ## Running in Development

-Use IntelliJ to run the `Runner.java` file.
+Use the `run.sh` script.

-If the goal is to test the error alerts, the applications `sso-oauth2-server` and `email-service` must be running locally as well.
+If the goal is to test the error alerts, the `email-service` must be running locally as well.

 ## Deploying to Production

 First, an output directory needs to be configured on the local filesystem.
-The Kubernetes volume will point to `/opt/kubernetes/data/db-backup-service`, however that path should be symlinked so that it points to an external hard drive.
-That way the data is written to a place that will not be affected if the hard drive with the OS needs to be wiped/reinstalled.
+The Kubernetes volume will point to `/home/craig/OtherDrive/DbBackup`.

-Now, fully build the application with `mvn clean package`.
-Then, run `kube-deploy` to use the deployment program to deploy the artifact.
+Then, just use `craig-build`.

 ## Adding Databases/Schemas to Backup